siddhi-io/siddhi-store-rdbms/docs/api/latest.md

 select numRecords
 insert into  recordStream;
 ```
-<p style="word-wrap: break-word">Events will be modified with additional attribute of name 'numRecords' with the number of records manipulated.</p>
+<p style="word-wrap: break-word">Events are updated with an additional attribute named 'numRecords', of which the value indicates the number of records manipulated.</p>

 ### query *<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#stream-processor">(Stream Processor)</a>*